pantherlb09/Clifton-Starbucks-Scientists/README.md

 # Clifton-Starbucks-Scientists
-This is where we're keeping our files from our Starbucks/Currito meetings
+This is where we can keep our files from our Starbucks/Currito meetings